ScottJams/scottjams.github.io/index.markdown

 To put all of this into action, I combined it with a state machine as outlined earlier on (check [here](#player-controllers)).
 When the `Player` approaches our "Bee" enemy, it moves into a `Seeking` state and begins searching for a path to the `Player`.
 When the path is found, we convert it into a `List` of `Vector3` and display them using `DrawRay` for debugging purposes.
 The enemy moves along these vectors until it reaches the player, where presumably it deals some damage or gives them a nice warm hug.

 There are myriad ways to improve upon this implementation.
 First and foremost, this doesn't account for the size of the collider the enemy has - I'm sure if an enemy was too large or the grid size wasn't suitable then an enemy could easily get stuck.
-There's a ton of optimisation to be found; as it stands, the main loop is always finding the current nodes neighbours, when these could definitely be stored in advance if the level had static ground obstacles.
-I'm sure there are many, many more improvements to be made - for now, this would suffice as a learning experiment!
+This can be further optimised; as it stands, the main loop is always finding the current nodes neighbours, when these could definitely be stored in advance if the level had static ground obstacles.
 </div></details>
 &nbsp;